aschmelyun/docker-compose-laravel/README.md

 - **mysql** - `:3306`
 - **php** - `:9000`

 Three additional containers are included that handle Composer, NPM, and Artisan commands *without* having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.
+From inside `docker-compose-laravel/src(master)$` run the following commands:

 - `docker-compose run --rm artisan key:generate`
 - `docker-compose run --rm composer install`